Divicent/Genie/readme.md

 Implements unit of work pattern and repository pattern. each table and view has a model object and a repository.

-All repositories can be accessed through the unit of work.
+All repositories can be accessed through a unit of work.

+the DapperContext,should be singleton.
-the UnitOfWork, DapperContext, FactoryRepository should be singletons and can be implemented using a DI Container in an upper layer.
+UnitOfWork, DapperContext can be implemented using a DI Container in an upper layer.

 ```CS
 // An example using Ninject